stylepatrick/tronTriggerSmartContract/README.md

 # tronTriggerSmartContract

-There are two main functions:
+Send x TRX coins and triggers a smart contract with Spring Boot 2.
+There are two main functions.
+Trigger smart contract on single address manually via rest API, or asynchronous via planned scheduler on multiply addresses from a .csv file.

 #### 1. Trigger a smart contract with the rest API: